-Sewing: Hem Extension
+Sewing: Hem Extension (aka unhemmed)

 I found a great pair of Gap jeans that fit perfectly, and only paid $1.25 for them!
-The only drawback was they were too short, even for my average-length legs.
+The only drawback was that they were too short, even for my average-length legs.

 This was my easy-peasy solution.
-It works with or without the extra trim, I just love adding a little flavor to my thrifted goods!
+It works with or without the extra trim.
+I just love adding a little flavor to my thrifted goods!

 You’ll need: